How to Know if your Handmade Product will Sell

 - Look for reviews on the specific product.
 The more that show up, the more sales that product received.
 Keep in mind, not everyone who buys writes a review.
 So if there are lots of reviews for a particular product, it likely means there were even more sales.
 And if there are no reviews, it doesn’t necessarily mean there have been no sales.

 - Read what people specifically loved about their product.
-Again, you’re not looking to copy their product, but simply notice the features people appreciate when shopping for your item.
+You’re not looking to copy their product.
+You’re just looking for proof that consumers are interested in the product features you’ll be offering.

 - Note whether reviews were high, if they were good, bad or great and any specific mentions of liked/disliked features.

-- Head to their shop and check number of sales (if displayed) and “On Etsy Since”.
-High number of sales over a short period of time is a good indication of a popular product.
+- Head to their shop and check the number of sales (if displayed) and “On Etsy Since”.
+A high number of sales over a short period of time is a good indication of a popular product.

 - Note if sales are high or low for the amount of time the seller has been on Etsy.

-Just because sales or reviews are low for a product, doesn’t necessarily mean it’s a lemon.
+Just because sales or reviews are low for a product, doesn’t necessarily mean it won’t sell for you.
 The seller may not promote their Etsy shop or they may be missing a few key elements that help a handmade product sell.
 Check:

 - Photography – photos should look professional and show details shoppers are interested in.